efraimgl/dc_s2_node/README.md

-Here's the improved and polished version of your `README.md`, with better structure, clarity, and consistency:

----

 # 📦 Node.js CI Pipeline with GitHub Actions

 This project includes a simple **GitHub Actions** workflow for running automated tests whenever code is pushed to the repository.